malaykhakhar/markOne/README.md

 # How well do you know me quiz

-Created a quiz through CLI about how well do you know me
+Created a NodeJS CLI quiz app about how well do you know me.

-# Installation
+## NPM libraries used:

-Download the files and upload it on replit.com
+1. readline-sync